-ASCE 2020 Convention will feature a variety of meaningful programming experiences whether you are a first-time attendee or a veteran convention goer: the annual ASCE members meeting, keynote presentations, invited panels, case histories, research papers, and virtual exhibits.
+ASCE 2022 Convention will feature a variety of meaningful programming experiences whether you are a first-time attendee or a veteran convention goer: the annual ASCE members meeting, keynote presentations, invited panels, case histories, and research papers.

-- Earn Professional Development Hours (PDHs) to maintain your professional licensure while gaining relevant focused knowledge.
+- Earn up to 26.5 Professional Development Hours (PDHs) to maintain your professional licensure while gaining relevant focused knowledge.

 Convince Your Boss